-The term 'Share Consolidation' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Share Consolidation' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Share Consolidation refers to a reverse split.
 In this corporate operation, a number of shares of stock become merged together into only one single share.
 These share consolidations can take place either in the forms of reverse stock splits or as stock share funded buyouts.

 With reverse stock splits, the corporation simply decreases the quantity of shares of its own stock available in order to increase the price per share.
 When a stock buyout takes place, the acquiring corporation creates more shares of its corporate stock with which to buy out the chosen target company.
 The target firm’s shareholders then receive this newly created stock from the acquiring company in lieu of receiving cash payments for the target company shares they own.